henlowgg/React-Portfolio-2/README.md

 This project is covered by the BSD Zero Clause License

 ## Contributing
+This project is open source and can be found on github.
+I would like to make a huge shoutout to Gatsby with their amazing documentation and community.
+Also would like to thank the creators of the [React](https://reactjs.org/) and [Gatsby](https://www.gatsbyjs.org/) libraries for their amazing work.
+Utilizing these libraries has been a great way to learn and grow.

 If you want to make contributions, or to use this template, please refer to the following instructions:

 Reach out to me via the contact information below to see how I can help.